-U.S. HISTORY SINCE 1865
+U.S. History Since 1865

-HIST 112.
 U.S. History Since 1865

 General survey of national history since the end of the Civil War.
 Explores economic, political, and social developments in the United States and growing American involvement in world affairs.
 This course has been approved for credit in the Social Science Area and in the US Perspectives Area of the Core Curriculum.

-Detailed Description Course Content
+2. Detailed Description of Course

 The major topics covered in this course are those considered to represent the foundations of American history.
 The purpose of this course is to provide students with a broad background in American history since 1865.
 These topics, with various degrees of emphasis, are common to all recent textbooks written for an introductory course in American history.